Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-The lemma now follows from an estimate for the decay of the wavelet coefficients of $p_0$ and $f$, namely the bounds
+The lemma now follows from an estimate for the decay of the wavelet coefficients of $p_0$ and $f$, namely, the bounds

-The first bound is proved as in the proof of Lemma 3 in Gin\'{e} and Nickl (2007), noting that the identity before equation (37) in that proof also holds for spline wavelets by their exponential decay property.
+The first bound is proved as in the proof of Lemma 3 in \cite{2009bGin}, noting that the identity before equation (37) in that proof also holds for spline wavelets by their exponential decay property.
 The second bound follows from